playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 const mailTo = "dev@example.com";

 const errorMessage = `
-There was some error that occured.
+There was some error that occurred.
 It's unclear why that happened.
 `;

 const header = "Bug Found";